ETIMC/Report/typst/sections/Sprint 3.typ

 === 3D printing

-== Testing on the Target Group
+== Testing
-The test took place at the University of Southern Denmark, where the prototype was evaluated by three participants.
+The test took place at the University of Southern Denmark, where the prototype was evaluated by three participants from Teknologiskolen @teknologiskolen_om_2025.
 Each test took approximately 8 minutes.

-During this test, the first iterations of the product's outer shell was completed, inside a non-functional PCB was installed as seen in @fig:sprint3setup.
+During this test, the first iteration of the  outer shell of the product was completed, and inside, a non-functional PCB was installed as seen in @fig:sprint3setup.
 Additionally, a display with a Pico 2 mounted directly on it was connected to a laptop, allowing the display to be updated manually.
-This made it possible to conduct a Mechanical Turk/Wizard of Os test #text(red)[cite], where testers were able to simulate the experience of selecting an instrument by inserting an NFC card into the prototype.
+This made it possible to conduct a Mechanical Turk @first_principles_product_2025/Wizard of Oz test @nngroup_wizard_2025, where testers were able to simulate the experience of selecting an instrument by inserting an NFC card into the prototype.
 Furthermore, during this test A/B, Think Aloud, and unstructured interview methodologies were used.

 #figure(
   image("../images/box-v1.jpeg", height: 25%, width: 40%),
   caption: [Test Setup for Sprint 3],
 ) <fig:sprint3setup>